sebastianlarisch/spryker-docs/docs/scos/dev/data-export/202009.0/data-export.md

 1. Make sure you have the[ Sales Data Export feature installed](/docs/scos/dev/feature-integration-guides/{{page.version}}/sales-data-export-feature-integration.html) for your project.
 2. Specify necessary configurations in the .yml export configuration file residing in `./data/export/config/`.
 See [.yml Export Configuration File](#yml-export-configuration-file) for details on the .yml export config file structure and configuration options.
 3. Run `console data:export --config file-name.yml`, where `file-name.yml` is the name of the .yml export configuration file.
-The command creates export .csv files in `./data/export/`folder for each *data_entity* of the .yml file.
+The command creates export CSV files in `./data/export/`folder for each *data_entity* of the .yml file.
 For each store specified in the .yml file, a separate file is created.
 See [Structure of the .yml Export Configuration File](/docs/scos/dev/data-export/{{page.version}}/data-export.html#structure) for an example of how the export works.

 {% info_block infoBox "Multi-store support" %}